 Create cuSignal Conda Environment¶

-1. Make sure Anaconda is installed on your AIR-T. Anaconda is not included with AirStack, so follow the instructions provided in the tutorial Installing Anaconda on AIR-T.
+1. Make sure Anaconda is installed on your AIR-T. Anaconda is preinstalled with AirStack, so follow the instructions provided in the tutorial: Installing Anaconda on AIR-T.

 2. Currently, Deepwave provides a custom conda environment as a

 .yml file which defines the packages needed to use cuSignal on AirStack.
 To create this conda environment follow the following steps:

 $ wget docs.deepwavedigital.com/Open_Source/files/cusignal_airt.yml $ conda env create -f cusignal_airt.yml

 Note: This may take up to 30 minutes or more on the AIR-T because cupy is built from source.

 3. Perform the actions listed in Install AirStack Drivers in Conda Environment tutorial.
 This enables the AIR-T radio drivers to be callable from the new conda environment.
 The radio will not work inside the new environment unless these steps are followed, therefore they must be performed each time a new conda environment is created.